g0ld3nl34f/exploring_every_noise/README.md

 # exploring_every_noise
 Experimenting with the info available from Every Noise at Once.
-All data collected from every https://everynoise.com.
+All data collected from https://everynoise.com.

 Create a python virtual environment and install all requirements for running the scripts bellow from the requirements.txt file.